CaRRoTRaBiD/webpage/_news/announcement_2.md

 ---
 layout: post
-title: A long announcement with details
-date: 2015-11-07 16:11:00-0400
+date: 2023-06-05 15:59:00-0400
-inline: false
+inline: true
 related_posts: false
 ---

-"Difference-in-differences with Economic Factors and the Case of Housing Returns" presented at NHH in Bergen
+"Difference-in-differences with Economic Factors and the Case of Housing Returns" presented at the SFI workshop in Gerzensee.